NegiPrashant33/90DaysOfDevOps/day21/answers.md

     **ENTRYPOINT**

     The `ENTRYPOINT` instruction is similar to `CMD`, but it provides more control and flexibility.
 It specifies the command that should be the entry point for the container.
 The difference is that the arguments passed to ENTRYPOINT are fixed, and any additional arguments provided when running the container will be treated as arguments to the ENTRYPOINT command.
 This allows you to create more dynamic and consistent behavior for containers.

+14. How to implement CI/CD in Docker ?

+    Implementing Continuous Integration and Continuous Deployment (CI/CD) in Docker involves automating the process of building, testing, and deploying Dockerized applications.

+    This can be done using Jenkins server.
+We can create a Dockerfile or Docker compose configuration file in our github repository, this repository can be used as a project in our Jenkins, to build, test and deploy our dockerized application.

+15. Will data on the container be lost when the docker container exits?

+    Yes, data on the container will no longer be accessible when the container is down, any new data created inside the container will also be lost if any volume is not associated with the container.

+16. What is a Docker swarm?

+    Docker Swarm is a container orchestration tool.
+Container orchestration refers to the process of managing and automating the deployment, scaling, and operation of multiple containers within a cluster or environment.

+17. What are the docker commands for the following:

+  - view running containers

+    `docker ps`

+  - command to run the container under a specific name

+    `docker run --name <container name> <image name>`

+  - command to export a docker container

+    `docker export <container id/name> > /path/file.tar`

+    `docker export -o /path/file.tar <container id/name>`

+  - command to import an already existing docker image

+    `docker import container-export.tar <image_name>:<tag>`

+  - commands to delete a container

+    `docker kill <container id/name>`

+    `docker rm <container id/name>`

+  - command to remove all stopped containers, unused networks, build caches, and dangling images

+    `docker system prune -a`

+    `docker system prune -f`

+    > Note: The Docker save command saves a Docker image to a tar file and the Docker export command saves a Docker container to a tar file

+18, What are the common docker practices to reduce the size of Docker Image?

+    Refer answer 4.